- Written by Rachel Christian

 Banks or credit unions offer CDs.
 You can purchase CDs for various lengths of time, generally from six months to five years.

 The interest rate for CDs, like bonds, tends to be low.
 Sometimes these rates are only slightly higher than high-yield savings accounts.

 Bonds are a way for corporations and municipalities to borrow money, similar to an IOU.
 You purchase the bond, and after a set period of time, the issuer returns your initial investment plus interest.

 Unlike CDs, bonds tend to pay interest in regular installments instead of in full at the end.
-A bond can be sold before it matures, where a CD cannot.
+A bond can be sold before it matures, whereas a CD typically cannot.

 CDs and bonds are solid ways to save and diversify your portfolio.
 However, since rates of return are low, many financial experts recommend focusing on stocks, index funds and ETFs when you’re young because these assets offer higher growth potential.